w3c/vc-di-ecdsa-test-suite/README.md

 Some credentials sections might require multiple VCs.
 In this case multiple named properties must be fulfilled in that section in order for the tests to run.

-A minimal non-sd test vector configuration looks like this:
+A minimal non-SD test vector configuration looks like this:
 ```js
 "verify": {
   "document": "./test/input/vc-di-ecdsa/TestVectors/ecdsa-sd-2023/windDoc.json"